Poker Terms: Terminology & Glossary

 G

-Game Theory Optimal (GTO) – Utilizing good poker strategy is about understanding GTO.
+Game Theory Optimal (GTO) – Utilizing a good poker strategy is about understanding GTO.
 It’s a mathematical way to look at poker games that makes you theoretically unexploitable.

 Good Game (GG) – This is what you say to someone when you exit/win a tournament.
 It’s a sign of sportsmanship.
 Other online poker terms with a similar meaning are GH (Good Hand) and WP (Well Played).